awsdocs/aws-lambda-developer-guide/doc_source/with-scheduledevents-example.md

 1. Choose **Alarms**\.

-1. Create an with the following settings\.
+1. Create an alarm with the following settings\.
    + **Metrics** – **lambda\-canary Errors**\.

      Search for **lambda canary errors** to find the metric\.